dmytro-manhupli/dmytro-manhupli/README.md

 👋 Hi, I’m Dmytro

 👀 I have 10 years of experience in React.js, 7 years of experience in React Native, Expo, Angular, Ionic, Vue, Nuxt, Redux, VueX, Veutify, Tailwind CSS.
-I have 7+ years of experience in backend development with Python, FastAPI, Django, Node.js, Express.js, NestJS, Rust, PHP, Laravel.
+I have 7+ years of experience in backend development with Python, FastAPI, Django, Node.js, Express.js, NestJS, Rust, PHP, Laravel, 6 years of experience in Java, Spring Boot.

 🌱 I’m currently learning AI technology such as OpenAI, Hugging Face, machine learning with TensorFlow, PyTorch.